 Good Energy’s perspective:

 Today just 5% of UK homes have solar.
-The biggest blocker for households is the up front cost, and while costs for solar have decreased dramatically in recent years, it is still a substantial outlay especially for lower income households who are already disproportionately impacted by high energy bills.
-We believe more targeted support for solar would be hugely beneficial.
+The biggest blocker for households is the up front cost.
+While costs for solar have gone down dramatically in recent years, it is still a substantial outlay especially for lower income households who are already disproportionately impacted by high energy bills.
+Emerging funding solutions, like low interest loans, will help to level the playing field and make solar accessible to more people.

-As one of the country’s largest solar power installers, we are helping to accelerate solar adoption.
+As one of the country’s largest solar power installers, we are helping to accelerate solar adoption across the UK.

 Electric Vehicles: A cleaner, cheaper way to drive